mitre/saf-training/courses/advanced/outline-day-2.md

 Day 2 of SAF Advanced Developer Class - Creating a Pipeline

 - Overall suggestion for the walkthrough bit -- have people write up a github action workflow file *for their own test repo* that they generate from the template
-- Suggest we have the workflow file describe using InSpec, Packer, and the SAF CLI to mock up a little an itty bitty hello-world gold image pipeline
+- Suggest we have the workflow file describe using InSpec, Ansible, and the SAF CLI run some of the premade SAF content for NGINX against the same NGINX container image we have been working on writing tests for in the beginner class
-- Suggest we *do not* actually have them try to STIG-harden something in full because
-	- will take too long
-	- too complex to describe how ansible works in a satisfactory way on top of everything else we are teaching them
 - stress that we happen to be doing this in GitHub Actions, but there are loads of tools that do equivalent stuff, and they will be able to transfer these skills to other areas

 Outline